Electric energy consumption: Consumption per capita

-Final consumption divided by number of inhabitants provides a country's consumption per capita.
-In Western Europe, this is between 4 and 8 MWh/a.
-(1 MWh equals 1000 kWh.)
-In Scandinavia, USA, Canada, Taiwan and South Korea, per capita consumption is higher, however, in developing countries it is much lower.
-The world's average is nearly 3 MWh/a.
-A very low consumption level, as in Indonesia, indicates that many inhabitants are not connected to the electricity grid, and that is the reason that some of the world's most populous countries, such as Nigeria and Bangladesh, do not appear in the table.
+The final consumption divided by the number of inhabitants provides a country's consumption per capita.
+In Western Europe, this is between 4 and 8 MWh/year.
+(1 MWh = 1,000 kWh) In Scandinavia, the United States, Canada, Taiwan, South Korea, Australia, Japan and the United Kingdom, the per capita consumption is higher; however, in developing countries, it is much lower.
+The world's average was about 3 MWh/year in 2022.
+Very low consumption levels, such as those in Philippines, not included in the table, indicate that many inhabitants are not connected to the electricity grid, and that is the reason why some of the world's most populous countries, including Nigeria and Bangladesh, do not appear in the table.